 My family loves hummus and I love this twist on the classic from Little Sunny Kitchen that provides a subtle pumpkin flavor.
 Hummus makes a great lunch, snack, or appetizer.
 It’s naturally gluten-free and vegan, and even better can be made several days ahead of time and kept in the fridge for those last-minute potlucks.

 Pumpkin Chorizo Chili

 Adding some pumpkin to your chili may not be something you ever considered but, wow!
 So smart!
-Not only do the flavors blend well in this pumpkin chorizo chili recipe from The Original Dis, but it’s an easy way to sneak some extra vitamins into your lunch or dinner.
-The recipes calls for chorizo sausage along with beef which makes it extra delectable, and her spice mix just makes it warm and cozy, whether you’re eating it in front of the fireplace or taking advantage of a comfortable fall evening on the porch.
+Not only do the flavors blend well in this Pumpkin Chorizo Chili recipe from The Original Dish, but it’s an easy way to sneak some extra vitamins into your lunch or dinner.
+The recipe calls for chorizo sausage along with beef which makes it extra delectable, and her spice mix just makes it warm and cozy, whether you’re eating it in front of the fireplace or taking advantage of a comfortable fall evening on the porch.

 Pumpkin and Sausage Pasta Bake